RockLib/RockLib.Messaging/docs/NamedPipes.md

 - pipeName (optional)
   - Name of the named pipe.
 If not provided, the value of the `name` parameter is used.

-MessagingScenarioFactory can be configured to use named pipes as follows:
+MessagingScenarioFactory can be configured with a `NamedPipeReceiver` named "commands" as follows:

 ```json
 {